Skip to main content

 • cross-seed initiates an RSS request by searching with an empty query.
 These are usually cached and updated regularly, so the tracker's server is sending you a precomputed file.

-• These are cheap in both compute and network I/O, so we generally don't worry about them.
+• These are cheap in both compute and network I/O.

 Search requests